jgoldfar/MetaRowEchelon.jl/README.md

 While I have possible applications in mind, right now the amount of copy/paste and general effectiveness suggest it should be considered a very rough WIP.

+## TODO ##

+* Deduplicate simplification/arithmetic for symbol logic

+* Along with the above TODO, define unit tests for all transformations on Exprs and Coefficients to ensure good coverage and flexibility.

+* Fix macro hygiene issue: output should pick up local variable bindings (?) and/or emit a function of the right-hand side (?) that allows extraction of the independent variables on the left-hand side.
+Right now, none of that works...

 ### Who do I talk to? ###

 * Jonathan Goldfarb <jgoldfar@gmail.com>